You are here

 Dr Jeanine Bygott is a medical practitioner with a specialty in microbiology and experience in travel medicine clinics in Australia and Ireland.
 Currently a consultant medical microbiologist at Sullivan Nicolaides Pathology, a private pathology laboratory in Queensland, she provides advice to general practitioners on the administration of vaccines.
 She has completed a Master of Public Health and Tropical Medicine and a Diploma Course in Vaccinology at the Pasteur Institute in Paris.
 She is also a Fellow of the Royal Australasian College of Pathologists in medical microbiology and virology.
 Dr Bygott provides expertise in bacteriology, virology, and the provision of immunisation treatment by an individual.

-Associate Professor Rosemary Ffrench is a scientist, the Principal Fellow and Head of Viral Immunology Laboratory at the Burnet Institute, the Chief Scientific officer of 360biolabs (a NATA accredited contract research organization that performs assays for the support of early phase clinical trials of new vaccines for both national and international companies) and a consultant to the WHO on maintaining laboratory capacity in emergency settings.
+Associate Professor Rosemary Ffrench is a scientist, the Principal Fellow and Head of Viral Immunology Laboratory at the Burnet Institute, the Chief Scientific officer of 360biolabs (a NATA accredited contract research organization that performs assays for the support of early phase clinical trials of new vaccines for both national and international companies) and a consultant to the World Health Organization on maintaining laboratory capacity in emergency settings.
 Her academic appointment at Monash University includes lecturing on vaccines, infectious diseases and immunology.
 She has published extensively on human immunity and vaccine development and holds a patent for the MicroCube vaccine platform.
 Associate Professor Ffrench provides expertise in immunology, diagnostics and vaccine development.

 Professor Lisa Nissen is the Head of the School of Clinical Sciences at the Queensland University of Technology.
 A registered pharmacist, Professor Nissen was the chair of the Queensland Pharmacists Immunisation Pilot and the research leader for the evaluation of the pilot implementation, tasked with ensuring that the training development was fit for purpose and that the data collected included safety outcomes.
 She worked with the Australian Pharmacy Council to develop accreditation standards for the vaccination training programs for pharmacists.
 Her research interests include the quality use of medicines and the factors that influence prescribing.
 Professor Nissen provides expertise in vaccine program implementation.